 - There is no prescribed diet plan for someone with lung cancer.

-- Your nutritional needs will change.
+- Your nutritional needs during lung cancer will change.

 - Maintain a healthy weight.
 For some people this may mean eating enough calories to avoid weight loss and for others it may mean safely losing weight.
 Your doctor can help you determine your healthy weight.

 - Get essential nutrients the body needs.
 These are protein, carbohydrates, vitamins, minerals and water.

 - Avoid foods that make your lung cancer treatment side effects worse.
 Certain foods worsen diarrhea, constipation and mouth sores.

 Here are some tips on how to make sure you safely get all of your nutrients when you have lung cancer: